 Solo Travel in Cambodia

-Cambodia is a relatively safe country for women travelling alone although there have been a few reports of harassment, foreign women are generally respected by Cambodians.
-Just keep your bag close to you in the city and on motorbikes.
+Cambodia is a relatively safe country for women travelling alone.
+Although there have been a few reports of harassment, foreign women are generally respected by Cambodians.
+If you solo travel in Cambodia keep your bag close to you in the city and on motorbikes.
 Aside from Siem Reap there are not as many tourists as you would find in Thailand and the children you encounter may overwhelm you with their curiosity for your attention and desire to touch your skin.

 Despite the genocide that people suffered under the Khmer Rouge, they are smiling people who live well below the breadline, and seeing them begging can pull at your heart strings especially at tourist sites and markets.

 This country still has millions of undiscovered land mines from the Vietnam War which have disabled many Cambodians.
 Some victims of the land mines are seen begging or busking for money.
 Because of the mines don’t go off the beaten paths and always trek with a guide.

 Below is our guide to how to travel solo in Cambodia as well as lots of practical information such as where to stay, which tour company to use and how to get around.
 Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.

 - Places to Visit in Cambodia